-PCI Participating Organizations are invited to participate in the 2016 Special Interest Group (SIG) elections to choose the project that the Council will pursue as the SIG project in 2016.
+PCI Participating Organizations are invited to vote in the 2016 Special Interest Group (SIG) elections to choose the project that the Council will pursue as the SIG project in 2016.

 This year the SIG topic proposals are available for review on our website.
-Please take a few minutes to watch the proposals at the following link, to prepare to cast your vote.
+Please take a few minutes to watch the presentations at the following link.
 The topics available for voting are:

 - Approved Scanning Vendor Guidance